briankoser/sfc-listeners-guide/episodes/0171-robert-downey-jr-becomes-a-real-boy-and-other-news.md

 Encouraging Signs: Massachusetts allowed a utility box to be painted like a TARDIS.

-Encouraging Signs: Disney will give Jerry Bruckheimer smaller budgets after <i class="work-title">The Lone Ranger</i> bombed.
+Encouraging Signs: Disney will give Jerry Bruckheimer smaller budgets after {% workTitle "The Lone Ranger" %} bombed.

 Stan Lee Quote of the Week: Spider-Man is the only hyphenated superhero, and he was hyphenated to differentiate him from Superman.